Book a Free Strategy Call

 - Actions:

-- Surface Recommendation: If the user is on-site, display a "Recommended for You" widget.
+- Surface recommendation: if the user is on-site, display a "Recommended for You" widget.
 If they leave, trigger an email in 24 hours with a subject like, "More resources on LLM integration."

 - Tools: Dynamic Yield, HubSpot (with custom properties), AY Automate for custom ML models.